ardanlabs/gotraining/topics/profiling/README.md

 	/usr/bin/time -lp go build		-- Mac OS X
 	/usr/bin/time -v go build		-- Linux

-### go build -x

-The **-x** option will provide detailed information about the build of your software.

-	go build -x

-### go build -toolexec

-This options lets you add a prefix command to every command the Go tooling runs.

-	go build -toolexec="/usr/bin/time -lp" .	-- Mac OS X
-	go build -toolexec="/usr/bin/time -v" .		-- Linux

 ### perf

 If you're a linux user, then perf(1) is a great tool for profiling applications.
 Now we have frame pointers, perf can profile Go applications.